smithWEBtek/bialowieza_books/README.md

 Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/dakaras/bialowieza_books/issues.
-ALl contributors are expected to adhere to the contributor code of conduct.
+All contributors are expected to adhere to the contributor code of conduct.

 License